Request location permissions

 Check for location requirements in your app's SDK dependencies

 Check whether your app uses any SDKs that depend on location permissions, especially the ACCESS_FINE_LOCATION permission.
-Consult this article on Medium about Getting to know the behaviors of your SDK dependencies.
+Read the Getting to know the behaviors of your SDK dependencies blog post on Medium for more.

 Additional resources